Recursion operators and bi-Hamiltonian representations of cubic evolutionary (2+1)-dimensional systems: Notation for bi-Hamiltonian systems

 First-order differential operators \eqref{Mij} entering the symmetry condition operator \eqref{M} take the form

-In the following sections, we present solely the check that the second Hamiltonian operator $J_1=RJ_0$ is skew symmetric, $J_1^T = - J_1$.
+In the following sections, we only show that the second Hamiltonian operators $J_1=RJ_0$ are skew symmetric, $J_1^T = - J_1$.
 A check of the Jacobi identities and compatibility of the two Hamiltonian operators $J_0$ and $J_1$ is straightforward but too much lengthy to be presented here.
 These calculations are somewhat facilitated by P. Olver's method of functional multivectors \cite{olv}, chapter 7.
 Examples of such calculations can be found in our papers \cite{sym,sy}.